s1r0n/lightning-path/assets/workbooks/wkbk4-purification-and-flow-control/index.md

 Rethinking the Origins and Purpose of Religion: Jesus, Constantine, and the Containment of Global Revolution—This article examines the teachings of Jesus Christ and shows how these teachings were co-opted and corrupted by Roman elites. https://www.academia.edu/34970150/

-## Lightning Path Workbook Four: Archetypes and Flow

-**Workbook Four: Archetypes and Flow** deepens the developmental framework of the Lightning Path (LP) by introducing advanced tools for Connection work, specifically the concepts of Archetypes, Flow Purification, and Flow Control.
-Building on foundational concepts introduced in previous workbooks, this volume guides readers through the symbolic, emotional, and psychological terrain of the inner landscape.
-Drawing from contemporary psychology, developmental neurobiology, and esoteric analysis stripped of elite distortion, this workbook helps participants identify and dismantle toxic archetypal programming (Old Energy Archetypes) while learning to install and embody new, empowering forms (New Energy Archetypes) aligned with healing and emancipation.
-It also offers practical strategies for managing the energetic and cognitive intensity of awakening, including techniques for preventing Connection Pathology.
-As with all LP materials, this workbook supports individual and collective healing, reconnection to The Fabric of Consciousness, and the full actualization of human potential within a decolonial, scientifically grounded framework.

 ### 📄 Metadata